best tea for headaches

 Tea is among the most consumed beverages globally, owing to its popularity in several countries worldwide.
 Several medical studies have shown that tea has certain anecdotal advantages, including being an effective relief for headaches and migraines.

-Some teas, enriched with specific herbs and compounds, have been shown to possess properties, like caffeine, that help reduce headache symptoms.
+Some teas, enriched with specific herbs and compounds.
+It has been shown to possess properties, like caffeine, that help reduce headache symptoms.

 Read on to discover the best tea for headaches that is helpful to reduce tension and stress headaches after crying and relief from migraines.